Housing, Income and Benefits

 Universal Credit is a monthly payment to help with living costs.
 You may be able to get it if you’re on a low income, out of work or unable to work.

-Amaze SENDIASS (Special Educational Needs and Disability Information, Advice and Support Service) can provide income and benefits advice on their local helpline.
+Amaze SENDIASS are a local charity.
+They can provide income and benefits advice on their local helpline.
 They can refer to their benefits service where required.
-You can find their contact details on their SENDIASS web page:
+Contact Amaze SENDIASS by:

 Amaze also have a web page sharing tips for helping young people with additional needs understand money: